Thanarak-q/Thanarak-q/README.md

 ## 🧑‍💻 About Me

 Security Professional:
-Currently a Cyber Security Engineer at Chiang Mai University (ITSC) while completing a CS degree.
+Currently a Cyber Security Engineer at Information Technology Service Center (ITSC) while completing a CS degree.
 Specialized in hands-on cyber defense using SIEM, log analysis, and incident response to detect and neutralize threats.
 Skilled at automating security operations to increase efficiency and accelerate response times.

 Developer at Heart:
 Passionate about full stack development and AI integration, with recent experience architecting secure-by-design, production-ready systems—including a Math Retrieval-Augmented Generation (RAG) pipeline.
 Proficient in leveraging new technologies (Rust, Elysia, Vector DBs) to bridge complex logic with user-friendly applications.